 Alcohol can help disinfect your cup.
 It’s an effective germ-killer solution that can also help reduce the smell of your menstrual cup.
 Similar to lemon juice solution, you can either wipe or soak your cup in a rubbing alcohol.
 Leave it there for an hour, and allow it to air dry completely before you use it again.

-Well, don’t you worry if your menstrual cup is smelling.
-That’s just normal and there are some ways to remove the smell!
+Don’t worry if your menstrual cup is smelling.
+There are some ways to remove the smell!
 With the above tips, you’ll get to find out what’s causing your cup to smell.
 And with our help, you’ll be able to eliminate the unpleasant odor coming from your menstrual cup with this guide.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.